Team-Resurgent/PrometheOS-Firmware/README.md

 Please see below for instructions regarding PrometheOS and how to use.

-BEWARE: It is recommended you have a external xenium programmer incase you're no longer able to boot into PrometheOS
+BEWARE: It is recommended you have a either another modchip (to hotswap) or a way to program the modchip incase you're no longer able to boot into PrometheOS

 # Working Modchips